BEAUTIFUL ZION: A BOOK OF THE DEAD

 This diabolical, supernatural, comical, theatrical event explores family secrets, homemade ouija boards, inept dream interpretation, Nietzsche, and death by acute alcoholism: all the things that make life worth living.
 Featuring live ouija action from audience volunteers, the show has multiple endings depending on which ghosts appear.

-Stanley, "so rather than do the show in a place you'd expect, like
+rather than do the show in a place you'd expect,

-cellar, made up of thousands of blue lights, many of them in antique
+made up of thousands of blue lights, many of them

-fixtures, giving the place an almost Victorian feel.
+in antique fixtures, giving the place an almost

 The seating area is intentionally limited but comfortable, so only 16 tickets will be sold per show.
 "That's okay," said Stanley.
 "With such a small audience I'm clearly not doing this for the money.
 I'm doing it to make cool art in a cool space.
 It's an intimate, creepy, magical story so an intimate, creepy, magical space seems appropriate.
 I also love that the CEC is a former Quaker meeting house and school dating back to 1837," he said.
 "I had looked high and low across Philly for a performance space that fit the bill of being old, of being intimate, of feeling spiritual in some sense, and of being potentially haunted.
 Other contenders had included the Edgar Allan Poe House basement, the Mutter Museum and Laurel Hill Cemetery.
 When I remembered my visits to the Blue Grotto during an early visit to Philadelphia two years ago it was, no pun intended, like a light bulb going off.
 Make that a zillion blue light bulbs."